-Students and families – including those attending grad school – should complete the FAFSA® every year they are in school.
-That said, sometimes income and other factors may change due a job loss, medical circumstance, or impact of broad scale events like the COVID-19 pandemic.
+Students and families—including those attending graduate school—should complete the FAFSA® every year they are in school.
+That said, sometimes income and other factors may change due to circumstances such as a job loss or medical emergency.
 That’s when completing a “special circumstances” form may make sense.
-The form is available from college financial aid offices and can be helpful in receiving additional aid in these situations.
+The form is available from college financial aid offices and can help students receive additional aid in certain situations.

 4. List schools on the FAFSA® even if it’s not a final list.

-If students don’t list any colleges on their FAFSA®, then the schools won’t know the student is potentially interested in applying for grant money from them.
-Students should always list state schools first in case they offer additional state-based aid on a priority basis.
+If students don’t list all colleges that they’re considering on their FAFSA®, then the schools won’t know the student is interested in applying for grant money from them.
+Students should also always list state schools first in case they offer additional state-based aid on a priority basis.

 5. There is no age limit.

 Federal financial aid is just as available to non-traditional students in the 24- to 35-year-old range as it is to students in their late teens and early twenties.
 There’s no age limit for receiving federal financial aid—so all students and families should apply.

 This past academic year marked the second year of stable FAFSA® submission rates after several years of significant declines.
 While the form should be simpler this year, there’s still more work to be done.